dasheck0/robots/readme.md

 run `gulp transpile minify` to create the `dist` directory, which will contain the games sources.
 You can verify that the required space does not exceed 500 KB by running `gulp calculateSize`.
 Then open the `index.html` and the game should start.
+If you do not see any of this files, then checkout the develop branch.
+The master branch will likely contain only the files allowed in the hackathon, since we need to meet the 500 KB limit.

 ### Objective